MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-client-support-conditional-access.md

 - M365-subscription-management
 f1.keywords:
 - NOCSH
-description: In this article, learn which platforms, clients, and Powershell modules support Conditional Access for Microsoft 365. ms.custom: seo-marvel-apr2020
+description: In this article, learn which platforms, clients, and PowerShell modules support Conditional Access for Microsoft 365. ms.custom: seo-marvel-apr2020
 ---

-# Microsoft 365 Client App Support — Conditional Access
+# Microsoft 365 Client App Support: Conditional Access

 In the modern workplace, users can access your organization's resources using various devices and apps from anywhere.
 As a result, just focusing on who can access a resource is not sufficient anymore.
 Your organization must also support how and where a resource is accessed in your access control infrastructure.

 With Azure Active Directory device, location, and multi-factor authentication-based Conditional Access, you can meet this new requirement.
-Conditional Access is a capability of Azure AD that enables you to enforce controls on the access to apps in your environment, all based on specific conditions and managed from a central location.
+Conditional Access is a capability of Azure Active Directory that enables you to enforce controls on the access to apps in your environment, all based on specific conditions and managed from a central location.

 Learn more about [Azure Active Directory Conditional Access](https://docs.microsoft.com/azure/active-directory/conditional-access/).